Understanding the Solar Reflectance Index: A Calculated Value Brochure

 Cool Roof Energy Savings Brochure

-Cool Surface Savings Explorer is a database tool that can report the solar-reflective wall and cool roof energy, energy cost, peak power demand, and emission savings simulated for many building categories.
+Cool Surface Savings Explorer is a database tool that can report the cool exterior wall and cool roof energy, energy cost, peak power demand, and emission savings simulated for many building categories.
 Instructions on how to use the Explorer tool and a link to the downloadable tool can be found in the California Energy Commission report, “Solar-Reflective “Cool” Walls: Benefits, Technologies, and Implementation, Appendix P: Cool Wall Applications.”

 Florida Roofing and Sheet Metal Contractors Association